Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |GEO-KOMPSAT LRIT|GK-2A LRIT|
 |GEO-KOMPSAT HRIT|GK-2A HRIT|

-4. The broadcast will show up as a bump that occasionally jumps up and down, you should be seeing a few decibels of signal, SYNC and green Reed-Solomon numbers when applicable.
+4. The broadcast will show up as a bump that occasionally jumps up and down, you should be seeing a few decibels of signal, `SYNCED` and green Reed-Solomon numbers when applicable.

 ![A screenshot of SatDump taken while receiving Elektro-L LRIT](./Assets/Radio/Lrit-SatDump.png)